2023 State Guide to Scattering Ashes - Louisiana Edition

 With the growth in the number of people choosing to be cremated (mainly due to the lower cost of cremation and that families are less traditional than before), funeral directors in Louisiana receive many questions about cremation and scattering a loved one.
 This includes if scattering ashes is allowed in Louisiana, where in Louisiana they can scatter, and what urn is recommended to scatter with.
 In this state guide we provide important information that helps answer these questions and many others.

-Rules for Scattering Ashes in Louisiana
+Rules and Regulations for Scattering Ashes in Louisiana

 No state laws exist in Louisiana that restrict where families can keep or scatter a loved one or pet’s ashes.
 Cremated ashes can be kept in a grave, niche, crypt, urn, or any other container of your choosing.
 Ashes are harmless and present no health risks.